JackLawhorn/Heavens-Above-Gardens-Below/Posts/Duchy of Stilts.md

 During the [[Red Death period]], the citizenry would flock towards the base of the [[Elven Signaltower]] and its [[nyxfire]] flame for protection.
 They concentrated within the [[White Quarter]] and the Duchy of Stilts – easily defendable due to its proximity to both the Signaltower and the water.
 The scars of this mass arrival can still be seen in the Stilts today, in the low-class, densely-populated neighborhood known as the [[#Shoals]].

 After the great [[Burning]] and in the [[Reconstruction]] that followed, the Stilts would already be the hub of the fishing industry, providing the majority of the [[Omphalos, the City of Gardens|City]]'s food supply.
 It would grow to be home to many other [[Houses of Industry]], including the Shipwrights Guild who helped construct it and the aquatic farming industry.
-It has also become a major port of trade, travel, and culture, being a gateway into the City's culture, economy, and [[Court]] for the many aquatic [[Discoveries in the Known World#Noble beasts|noble beasts]] and races of the [[Orior]].
+It has also become a major port of trade, travel, and culture, being a gateway into the City's culture, economy, and [[Court]] for the many aquatic [[Noble beasts]] and races of the [[Orior]].

 ## Layout and sub-districts